Answer telephones and give information to callers, take messages, or transfer calls to appropriate individuals.

-Clerical — Knowledge of administrative and clerical procedures and systems such as word processing, managing files and records, stenography and transcription, designing forms, and other office procedures and terminology.
+Clerical — Knowledge of administrative and clerical systems such as word processing, managing files and records, stenography and transcription, designing forms, and other office procedures.

 English Language — Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

-Customer and Personal Service — Knowledge of principles and processes for providing customer and personal services.
+Customer and Personal Service — Knowledge of processes for providing customer/personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 Administration and Management — Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.